-The Commission relies on the public as an important source of information in carrying out its regulatory and enforcement responsibilities.
+The CFTC relies on the public as an important source of information in carrying out its regulatory and enforcement responsibilities.
 If you have information about a violation of the Commodity Exchange Act or Commission regulations, you can report such violations or any other suspicious activities to our Division of Enforcement by submitting either a whistleblower Form TCR or a Complaint Form.
 You do not need to submit both forms, but you must submit a Form TCR to participate in the CFTC’s whistleblower program.
 Individuals who submit a Form TCR will receive anti-retaliation protections if applicable, and may be eligible for monetary awards of up to 30% of the money collected as a result of their information.
 Persons with customer complaints about a futures industry professional may also file a complaint under our Reparations Program.

 Division of Enforcement

 The CFTC’s Division of Enforcement investigates and prosecutes alleged violations of the Commodity Exchange Act and Commission regulations.
 Learn more about our efforts to enforce the provisions of the Commodity Exchange Act and Commission regulations by visiting the Division of Enforcement webpage.

 You can submit a tip to the Division of Enforcement by filing a Form TCR through the CFTC’s whistleblower program.
 You do not need to also file a Complaint Form with the Division of Enforcement (discussed in the next section).
 Individuals who submit a Form TCR receive privacy, confidentiality, and anti-retaliation protections under the Commodity Exchange Act and may be eligible for monetary awards.
 Whistleblowers can file a Form TCR anonymously but must provide a way for the Division of Enforcement to contact them.

 Learn more about becoming a whistleblower by visiting our Whistleblower Program webpage.